nemanjam/nemanjam.github.io/src/content/post/2025/04-29-rathole-traefik-home-server/_resources/index-devto.md

 The downside is that Rathole will exclusively occupy ports `80` and `443` on the VPS, preventing any other process from using them.
 We won't be able to run other web servers on that VPS, so it's best to use a small one dedicated to this purpose.

+Unless we use a load balancer [Load balancing multiple Rathole tunnels with Traefik HTTP and TCP routers](https://nemanjamitic.com/blog/2025-05-29-traefik-load-balancer).

 ![Rathole Traefik architecture diagram](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/9s3u4wfhv5f2c6q8vs9m.png)

 ## Rathole server